AmanPushkar/aicure_The-Noobs/README.md

 ## Files Descriptions
 - '.ipynb' : Jupyter notebook containing your experiments
-- '.joblib' : Contains the our Machine Learning Model
+- '.joblib' : Trained model to be used.
 - 'run.py': Script which runs the model and predicts and stores the output in a .csv file based on the input (.csv) given.
 - 'Report' : Contains the research work done to decide upon which Machine Learning Model to be used.